Great-circle distance: Radius for spherical Earth

 Equatorial (a), polar (b) and mean Earth radii as defined in the 1984 World Geodetic System revision.
 (Not to scale.)

 The shape of the Earth closely resembles a flattened sphere (a spheroid) with equatorial radius $a$ of 6378.137 km; distance $b$ from the center of the spheroid to each pole is 6356.7523142 km.
-When calculating the length of a short north-south line at the equator, the circle that best approximates that line has a radius of $\frac{b^2}{a}$ (which equals the meridian's semi-latus rectum), or 6335.439 km, while the spheroid at the poles is best approximated by a sphere of radius $\frac{a^2}{b}$, or 6399.594 km, a 1% difference.
+When calculating the length of a short north-south line at the equator, the circle that best approximates that line has a radius of $b^2\!/a$ (which equals the meridian's semi-latus rectum), or 6335.439 km, while the spheroid at the poles is best approximated by a sphere of radius $a^2\!/b$, or 6399.594 km, a 1% difference.
 So long as a spherical Earth is assumed, any single formula for distance on the Earth is only guaranteed correct within 0.5% (though better accuracy is possible if the formula is only intended to apply to a limited area).
 Using the mean Earth radius, $R_1 = \frac{1}{3}(2a + b) \approx 6371.009\text{ km}$ (for the WGS84 ellipsoid) means that in the limit of small flattening, the mean square relative error in the estimates for distance is minimized.

 For distances smaller than 500 kilometers and outside of the poles, a Euclidean approximation of an ellipsoidal Earth (Federal Communications Commission's (FCC)'s formula) is both simpler and more accurate (to 0.1%).